alexander-jiang/halite3_bot/journal.md

     state), I should figure out why v3.1 collides so much more frequently.~~
     - ~~How come v4 sometimes collides when ship spawns?~~ If you decide whether to spawn before ship navigation, you need to mark the shipyard as unsafe.
-    - How to avoid collisions with enemy ships?
+    - ~~How to avoid collisions with enemy ships?~~ Can only guarantee by keeping your distance (could be a useful strategy when returning with a large amount of halite)
   - Softlock avoidance:
     - ~~Store each ship's planned move and whether it tried to move: if it did try and was blocked, try again but check if any friendly ships are blocking it.
     If so, and the neighboring friendly ship wants to move as well, try switching the ship's positions.~~
-      - Still need to handle the case when softlocked with an enemy ship.
+      - ~~Still need to handle the case when softlocked with an enemy ship.~~
   - Reworking pipeline:
     - ~~Assign targets to all ships, then plan movements for all ships (i.e. two separate for loops).
 Could implement collision avoidance algorithms from